OpenModelica/OpenModelica/UsersGuide/source/profiler.rst

     der(y) = time;
   end ProfilingTest;

-We simulate as usual, but set measureTime=true to activate the profiling:
+We simulate as usual, after setting the profiling flag:

 .. omc-mos ::